iamfranco/OTBHolidaySearch/README.md

 This is a C# solution to the Holiday Search programming exercise.

-The task is to take the two JSON files in `HolidaySearchLibrary/dataFiles` folder:
+The task is to take the two JSON files in `HolidaySearchLibrary/JsonFiles` folder:

 ```
 📂HolidaySearchLibrary
-┗ 📂dataFiles
+┗ 📂JsonFiles
-  ┣ 📜flightData.json
+  ┣ 📜FlightData.json
-  ┗ 📜hotelData.json
+  ┗ 📜HotelData.json
 ```

 as source data, and create a small library of code that provides a basic holiday search feature.